smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Security.md

 - **Resolution**: Alerts are closed with resolution notes
 - **Querying**: Filter by status, severity, type, and organization
 - **Statistics**: Real-time metrics on alert volume and distribution
+- **Cleanup**: Automatic deletion of resolved alerts older than retention period

 ### Multi-Tenant Security
 Organization-based access control ensures: